2Tie/TGMsim/README.md

 Games and modes are selected with the Rotate 1 button and backed out of with the Rotate 2 button.
 You can back out of the Game Select screen to the Login menu as well.

 In the Mode Select screen, pressing the Hold button will show the Hiscores for the selected game's Master mode. **Note: this may crash if tried with ACE or TGM4.**

+## Credits

+Code by 2Tie, Prism019

+Music by Staxx

+Backgrounds by Sarah O'Daniel